• Catalog

 11. SPIDERGRIPS:

-When Shane goes into handheld mode, he always turns to his Spidergrips.
+When Shane goes into handheld camera mode, he always turns to his Spidergrips.
 And if you watched How To Rig Your Camera System, then you know exactly how Shane likes to use them.
 Upside down for cinematic control!

 The Spidergrips are extremely adjustable and can be arranged in any position to fit your specific camera rig.